qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - For non-negative integer `(low + high) / 2` may overflow.
 A safer way is `low + (high - low) / 2`.
 - Short circuit. `a() || b()` will not run `b()` if `a()` returns true. `a() && b()` will not run `b()` when `a()` returns false.
 - Operator precedence. `a || b && c` is `a || (b && c)`.
-- Try to cancel some async operation, but the callback still runs.
-- Assertion should not be used for validating data.
-Should do proper error handling to invalid external data.
+- Assertion should not be used for validating external data.
+Validating external data should use proper error handling.
 Assertion should check internal invariants.
 - Confusing default value with missing value.
 For example, if the balence field is primitive integer, 0 can represent both "balance value not initialized" or "balance is really 0".

 ### Linux and bash